Applib-HarmonyOS/TextWithImageDrawable/README.md

 ## Future work

-Since there is no alternate api for setColorFilter and getOpacity in HMOS platform, so those functions is currently not supported.
+ Since there are no alternate APIs for setColorFilter and getOpacity in HarmonyOS platform, these functions are currently not supported in this library.
+Once the platform includes the support, the above API functionality can be integrated in this library."